samhocevar/wincompose/README.md

  - `C` `C` `C` `P` → `☭`
  - `<` `3` → `♥`

-The full list of rules can be found in the `Compose.txt` file shipped with WinCompose, or by clicking on the WinCompose system tray icon or using the “Show Sequences…” menu entry:
+The full list of rules can be found by clicking on the WinCompose system tray icon or using the “Show Sequences…” menu entry:

 ![Sequence List](/web/shot2.png)